santikka/causaleffect/README.md

 ## Recent changes (for all changes, see NEWS file).

+### Changes from version 1.3.11 to 1.3.12
+ * The package no longer depends on the 'ggm' package.
+ * The package no longer requires the 'XML' package, now suggests instead.

 ### Changes from version 1.3.10 to 1.3.11
  * Fixed inconsistency with function arguments when computing causal effects with surrogate experiments using 'aux.effect'.
  * Fixed a rare issue with simplification.